Collection of Accounts Lawyers

-Chand & Co. has helped countless individuals and businesses collect on debts and enforce Judgments throughout Ontario.
-Chand & Co. provides a unique commercial and consumer debt collection service for businesses and individuals across all industries.
-As lawyers, we have more options in collecting debts than a collection agency and can litigate through the courts when necessary.
+Chand & Co. has helped countless individuals and businesses collect on debts and enforce judgments throughout Ontario.
+Our Toronto debt collection lawyer provides a unique commercial and consumer debt collection service for businesses and individuals across all industries.
+As debt lawyers, we have more options in collecting debts than a collection agency and can litigate through the courts when necessary.

 Managing debt collection is of fundamental importance to the success of any business.
 The implementation of an effective system is necessary.
-In Ontario there are procedures that impose complex restrictions on your ability to collect on a debt.
+In Ontario, there are procedures that impose complex restrictions on your ability to collect on a debt.
 Getting results and initiating the process of commencing or resolving a collection action through the courts requires a skilled litigator.
-At Chand & Co. we have years of experience in this practice area and our experience can go a long way in ensuring you get back what you are owed.
+Our team of debt collection lawyers in Toronto has years of experience in this practice area and our experience can go a long way in ensuring you get back what you are owed.
 One of the issues that must be addressed prior to commencing a lawsuit against a debtor is determining whether you are within your legal right to commence an action.
-In Ontario, the Limitations Act imposes a deadline of two years to sue for debt.
-If more than two years have passed since you last received payment on the debt owing, you may be statute barred from bringing an action against the debtor for the unpaid debt.
+In Ontario, the Limitations Act imposes a deadline of two years to sue for a debt.
+If more than two years have passed since you last received payment on the debt owing, you may be statute-barred from bringing an action against the debtor for the unpaid debt.

-When you commence a lawsuit against someone, you do so with the expectation that if you are successful in court, you will be awarded an amount of money that will be paid by the other party.
+When you commence a lawsuit against someone, you do so with the expectation that if you are successful in court, you will be awarded a sum of money that payable by the other party.
 When considering whether to bring a lawsuit against a debtor, there are a few things that must be taken into consideration.
 First on that list is whether the debtor has a way of paying you back the amount that is owed to you.
-If the debtor does not have a job, money in the bank, or assets, such as real estate or a car, it may be better off not spending further resources and time commencing an action.
+If the debtor does not have a job, money in the bank, or assets, such as real estate or a car, you may be better off not spending further resources and time commencing an action.
 The term “judgment proof” is used to describe a debtor that is financially insolvent and whose income and assets, if any, cannot be obtained in satisfaction of a judgment.
 Although this is not a defence to a claim, it makes the enforcement of a judgment extremely difficult.

 A notice of garnishment can be issued and filed with a court and is another effective means of enforcing a judgment against the debtor.
 The notice of garnishment will have the information of the garnishee along with their address and the amount owing.
 The garnishee can be an employer, bank or someone who owes money to the debtor.
 Wage garnishment is the process of deducting money from the debtor’s salary through their pay cheque.
-Wage garnishment will be sent to the court by the debtor’s employer until the debt is entirely paid off and it is legally binding on the employer to fulfil their obligations as the garnishee.
+The employer is legally obligated to fulfil their obligations as the garnishee and send the wage garnishment to the court until the debt is entirely paid off.
 If the employer fails to comply, there are options that allow a creditor to sue the garnishee for the full amount of the debtor’s judgment.

 $10 million +